 - Stage 3: Library building opens for in-person service with precautionary measures in place.

-Library boards in consultation with their library director will determine locally when to advance from stage 1 to stage 2 of the yellow phase, and then to stage 3 of the yellow phase as staffing levels and supplies allow.
+Library boards, in consultation with their library director, will determine locally when to advance from stage 1 to stage 2 of the yellow phase, and then to stage 3 of the yellow phase as staffing levels and supplies allow.

-During the first stage when staff reenter library facilities, libraries must implement all state and federal guidelines that apply to community organizations and businesses.
+Beginning with Stage 1, when staff reenter library facilities, libraries must implement all state and federal guidelines that apply to community organizations and businesses.
 These include:

 - Guidance for Businesses Permitted to Operate during the COVID-19 Disaster; Emergency to Ensure the Safety and Health of Employees and the Public;